teeekay/CarND-T3-PathPlanning/README.md

 Although this code works quite well, it does not compare the result of various alternative trajectories to evaluate which is best, but uses a procedural block to select a specific trajectory which is used.
 In certain situations, (like another car suddenly braking in front of the Ego Car faster than default deceleration allows), this might allow the Car to determine that it can squeeze into another lane which it would normally not do based on default clearance requirements for lane changes, or apply stronger deceleration than is normally permitted, in order to avoid a collision.

 The prediction code does not take into account frenet "D" motion of othercars in order to predict that a car will be changing lanes in the future.

+## Using Windows Visual Studio 2017 CMAke folder open with local Ubuntu Bash on Windows
+I worked on [CMakeSettings.json](https://github.com/teeekay/CarND-T3-PathPlanning/blob/master/CMakeSettings.json) and [CppProperties.json](https://github.com/teeekay/CarND-T3-PathPlanning/blob/master/CppProperties.json) to enable Intellisense to work fairly well in Visual Studio 2017, and to be able to use Visual Studio with gdb for debugging with the Linux target.
+These files need to be adapted to match your local paths, but should help point you in the right direction.

 -----